How to build your own ASP-based system?!: Theory-enhanced ASP solving

+The nogoods in $\Delta_P\cup\Lambda_P\cup\Delta_T$ provide the logical foundation for the Conflict-Driven Constraint Learning (CDCL) procedure~\cite{malyma09a,gekasc09c} outlined in Figure~\ref{fig:cdcl}.
+While the completion nogoods in~$\Delta_P$ are usually made explicit and subject to unit propagation,\footnote{Unit propagation extends an assignment with literals complementary to the ones missing in unit nogoods.} the loop nogoods in~$\Lambda_P$ as well as theory nogoods in~$\Delta_T$ are typically handled by dedicated propagators and particular members are selectively recorded.
 While a dedicated propagator for loop nogoods is built-in in systems like \clingo, those for theories are provided via the interface \textbf{Propagator} in Figure~\ref{fig:interface}.
-To utilize custom propagators, the algorithm in Figure~\ref{fig:cdcl} includes an \emph{initialization} step in line~(\ref{fig:cdcl:init}).
+To utilize custom propagators, the algorithm in Figure~\ref{fig:cdcl} includes an \emph{initialization} step in Line~(\ref{fig:cdcl:init}).
 In addition to the ``registration'' of a propagator for a theory as an extension of the basic CDCL procedure, common tasks performed in this step include setting up internal data structures and so-called watches for (a subset of) the theory atoms, so that the propagator is invoked (only) when some watched literal gets assigned.

 As usual, the main CDCL loop starts with unit propagation on completion and loop nogoods, the latter handled by the respective built-in propagator, as well as any nogoods already recorded.
-If this results in a non-total assignment without conflict, theory propagators for which some of their watched literals have been assigned are invoked in line~(\ref{fig:cdcl:propagate}).
+If this results in a non-total assignment without conflict, theory propagators for which some of their watched literals have been assigned are invoked in Line~(\ref{fig:cdcl:propagate}).
 A propagator for a theory~$T$ can then inspect the current assignment, update its data structures accordingly, and most importantly, perform \emph{theory propagation} determining theory nogoods $\delta\in\Delta_T$ to record.
-Usually, any such nogood~$\delta$ is unit in order to trigger a conflict or unit propagation, although this is not a necessary condition.
-The interplay of unit and theory propagation continues until a conflict or total assignment arises, or no (further) watched literals of theory propagators get assigned by unit propagation.
+Usually, any such nogood~$\delta$ is unit or conflicting in order to trigger unit propagation or conflict resolution, although this is not a necessary condition.
+The interplay of unit and theory propagation continues until a conflict or a total assignment arises, or no (further) watched literals of theory propagators get assigned by unit propagation.
 In the latter case, some non-deterministic decision is made to extend the partial assignment at hand and then to proceed with unit and theory propagation.